 Due to feeling sleepy throughout the day there can be a propensity to fall asleep while driving, which is obviously very dangerous.

 Tests may be used to confirm the diagnosis.
-Polysomnography (a type of sleep study) is the most comprehensive medical test undertaken to confirm OSA.
-This involves an overnight stay in a special sleep clinic.
-Before going to sleep for the night the person is attached to a number of leads or wires to monitor what happens during sleep.
-Blood oxygen levels, brain activity, eye movement and other indicators are assessed.
+Polysomnography (a type of sleep study) is the most comprehensive test undertaken to confirm OSA.
+This involves an overnight stay in a specially equipped sleep clinic where blood oxygen levels, brain activity, eye movement, and other indicators can be monitored.